teodor164/library-manager/README.md

 - Find the book you wish to remove from the list.
 - Click the "Delete" button associated with the book to remove it from the collection.

-### Searching and Filtering

-- Use the search bar to find books by title or author.
-- Filter books by genre, status, or other criteria using the filter options.

 ### Switching Between Light and Dark Mode